CrustaShrimp/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+This is a list of my favorite things:
+- Cars
+- Racing
+- Programming

+* This is a different item